Annie Leibovitz Masterclass Review 2023 : Is it Worth Your Money?

 Henri Cartier-Bresson

 In the first subchapter, titled Henri Cartier-Bresson, Annie talks about him and his works of photography and how she got inspired by them.
-She shows multiple examples of h I’m at work and takes time to explain each one of them.
+She shows multiple examples of how I’m at work and takes time to explain each one of them.

 Robert Frank